stratomercata/stratomercata-website/source/_videos/privacy-on-chain-and-the-rise-of-zcash.md

 I have a good layman example, I think.
 And Jim can correct me.
 So I did once take a theoretical cryptography class.
 And the example they bring up is the CEO problem, so to speak.
 So you've got two CEOs.
 And they're high ego guys.
 And they want to know—

 **Victor Wong:**
-Do you say that from experience, Kieran?
+Do you say that from experience, Kieren?

 **Kieren James-Lubin:**
 I'm not speaking about myself.
 They want to know who has the most between the two.
 But they don't want to know how much money.
 They merely want to know which one has more.
 And you would think that there wouldn't really be a way to create a scheme in which they could learn that information and nothing else.
 But there actually is.